Getting married at All Saints Church Wokingham

 Our Director of Music is Richard Smith.
 He will be pleased to discuss the choice of music for your wedding; both organ and choral pieces.
 Your priest will advise you on the choice of hymns.
 If you would like recorded music to be played we have the facility to deal with compact discs; but please discuss your choice of this music with your priest first.
-At your marriage preparation course you will receive advice on music and hymns and you will be asked to complete a form detailing your choices which will be passed to the Director of Music.
-We ask that you also discuss your choices of music with him, especially if the choice is slightly unusual.
-This can be done most easily at one of our 9.30am services.
+At your marriage exploration day course you will receive advice on music and hymns.
 Please note that we do not encourage guest organists and special permission must be sought from the Rector.
 However, we welcome other guest musicians or singers you would like to take part in your service.

 All Saints Flower Guild provides the main flower arrangements for all weddings which take place here if you choose to have any flowers.